 Subscribe to the Napa Valley Register Please note that this site relies heavily on the reporting and the letters-to-the-editor in the Napa Valley Register.
 I would encourage you to subscribe here if you really wish to follow what is going on in Napa County - and to make sense of my blog.
 The cost is nominal compared to the major dailies, and, unlike them, the Register contains news and views that are simply unavailable elsewhere.
 (Also note this is not an ad: I'm sure the NVR could care less about sodacanyonroad.org)

 Napa County Strategic Plan

 Following the narrow defeat of Measure C in the June 2018 election, a campaign that acrimoniously divided not only the wine industry from residents in Napa county, but (more importantly) divided the wine industry itself into pro-development and pro-conservation camps, the County Board of Supervisors, perhaps led by its more conservation-minded members, has called for a new process to seek consensus on the issues raised by the Measure.
-And to continue a process already begun, but interrupted last year, to chart long term development goals and strategies for the county.
+And to continue a process already begun, but interrupted last year, to chart short term development goals and strategies for the county.

 The previous process was a group of Strategic Planning Retreats, cut short by a CEO turnover and the October fires.
 But the roots of that process go back further.

 In February of 2014, when the Mountain Peak project first drew us into land use issues, there were already faint rumblings of concern about the number of winery projects being approved at the planning commission, the marketing (tourism) orientation of the use permit requests and changing character that tourism was bringing to the Napa Valley.
 As more projects came before the commission, community groups throughout the county found their common cause in opposing the development that was beginning to threaten the rural quality of their lives and the rural character that the County government nominally pledged to protect.